Avs raise banner, beat Blackhawks 5-2 to start title defense

 AP Sports Writer

+DENVER (AP) — Mikko Rantanen and his teammates logged a lot of extra ice time in the opener.

+Well worth it, of course, to take part in the emotion-stirring, banner-raising ceremony before the game that lasted 20 or so minutes.

-DENVER (AP) — Artturi Lehkonen and Valeri Nichushkin each scored two power-play goals, Mikko Rantanen had four assists and the fast-skating Colorado Avalanche began their Stanley Cup title defense with a 5-2 victory over the Chicago Blackhawks on Wednesday night.
+Artturi Lehkonen and Valeri Nichushkin each scored two power-play goals, Rantanen had four assists and the fast-skating Colorado Avalanche began their Stanley Cup title defense with a 5-2 victory over the Chicago Blackhawks on Wednesday night.

 Shortly after raising their newest banner to the rafters, the Avalanche went to work.
 Andrew Cogliano scored Colorado’s first goal of the season, the only goal in the game that wasn’t on the power play.
 Nathan MacKinnon, fresh off a new lucrative contract, contributed two assists, while new goaltender Alexandar Georgiev stopped 15 shots.